ELIZABETH ALARCÓN - FEATURED IMAGE - 7 Ways You're Wasting Money in Your Small Business

 I often get asked which type of computer someone should buy.
 They'll go on about how someone who probably doesn't know a damn thing about their business spews out Apple.
 Why?
 Because “it's the best one.”

 As an Apple fangirl, I have to say that the best computer is the one you can afford for the tasks you are trying to do.
 Is an Apple laptop/desktop better than a less expensive laptop?
 Not necessarily.
 Does the more expensive computer make those tasks easier and faster to complete?
 Maybe – maybe not.
-You need to determine if the benefits outweigh the costs before making a purchase like this.
+You need to determine if the benefits outweigh the costs before purchasing this.

 So rather than spending money on something unnecessary – because there's no benefit for your company – take a look at what you currently use and use it as efficiently as possible.
 The same goes for all of the technology you're buying!